NousCode/NousCode/README.md

 🌱 I'm trying to learn cloud computing and Devops.

-💬 Talk with me about any topic.
-Any conversation could be a fun way to meet people.

 🎣 I'm looking for new horizons.

 ## Projects 🚂
 I really enjoy investing my time in technology projects, watch how all the pieces work together, it makes me feel thrilled, programming is that I use for communicate with those pieces.
-I've worked with C, JavaScript and python.
+I've worked with JavaScript and C#.
 Right now, I implement them in order to do web apps in the Backend.

 Some of the projects:
 - [Studio Ghibli Movie Tracker](https://studio-ghibli-se.netlify.app/)